Canon 60D vs Pentax 645D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the 645D have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the 645D have been discontinued, but can regularly be found used on ebay.
 The 645D was replaced by the Pentax 645Z, while the 60D was followed by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the 60D and 645D can be found, respectively, in the Canon 60D Manual (free pdf) or the online Pentax 645D Manual.

 So what conclusions can be drawn?
 Is the Canon 60D better than the Pentax 645D or vice versa?
 The listing below highlights the relative strengths of the two models.